Lakshaysinghal01/E-commerce-platform/README.md

-# Django E-commerce
+# E-commerce

-This is a e-commerce website built with Django.
+This is a e-commerce website built with Python and Django.

 ---